whitecatboard/Lua-RTOS-ESP32/docker/README.md

 Clone repository and run
 ```
+cd docker/
 docker build -t any_name:1.0.0 .
 ```

+Wait until process will be finished.

 ## How to build firmware

+In this example used **/tmp** folder but you can use any other folders.

 Run container with volume mapping

 ```